arr2036/yksofttoken/README.md

 ## Building

-yksoft has a single 3rd party dependency which is `libyubikey`.

-yksoft also requires the `arc4random` functions be provided by the BSD standard library.
+yksoft has a single 3rd party dependency which is `libyubikey`. yksoft also requires the `arc4random` functions provided by the BSD standard library.

 ### macos